Aphatheology/monieshop-analytics/README.md

+# TODO
+- Cache result of persisted test-data
+- Allow uploading of new data by end users with or without persisting

 # monieshop-analytics
 Monieshop is a supermarket that sells different products to its customers.
 It uses a digital accounting system to track its sales transactions.
 The digital accounting system uses text files to store transaction data.
 Here is a brief description of the file format: